-3.14.
-The scope and level of detail of the regulatory review of the licensing documentation (safety case4) for the predisposal management of radioactive waste from nuclear fuel cycle facilities should follow a graded approach commensurate with the safety significance, complexity, and maturity of the facility or activity, as well as the characteristics of the waste, with consideration given to the stage in the lifetime of the nuclear fuel cycle facility or predisposal radioactive waste management facility.
+3.14 The scope and level of detail of the regulatory review of the licensing documentation (safety case) for the predisposal management of radioactive waste from nuclear fuel cycle facilities should follow a graded approach commensurate with the safety significance, complexity, and maturity of the facility or activity, as well as the characteristics of the waste, and with consideration given to the stage in the lifetime of a nuclear fuel cycle facility or a predisposal radioactive waste management facility.
 The safety case and supporting safety assessment should be reviewed and updated periodically as necessary by the operating organization and subsequently reviewed by the regulatory body.

-3.15.
-General recommendations for regulatory inspection and enforcement actions relating to radioactive waste management facilities are provided in IAEA Safety Standards Series No. GS-G-1.3, Regulatory Inspection of Nuclear Facilities and Enforcement by the Regulatory Body [25].
-The regulatory body should periodically verify that the operation of the radioactive waste management facility meets national requirements and the facility's licence conditions, including requirements relating to the keeping of records on inventories and material transfers; requirements for processing, storage, maintenance, inspection, testing and surveillance; operational limits and conditions; requirements for modifications to the facility; and requirements relating to emergency preparedness and response.
+3.15 General recommendations for regulatory inspection and enforcement actions relating to radioactive waste management facilities are provided in Ref.
+[25].
+The regulatory body should periodically verify that the operation of the radioactive waste management facility meets national requirements and the facility's licence conditions; including requirements relating to the keeping of records on inventories and material transfers; requirements for processing, storage, maintenance, inspection, testing and surveillance; the operational limits and conditions; modifications to the facility; and requirements relating to emergency preparedness and response.
 Such verification may be carried out, for example, by means of routine inspections of the radioactive waste management facility and audits of the operating organization.
 The regulatory body should verify that the necessary records are prepared and that they are maintained for an appropriate period of time.
-A suggested list of records is included in IAEA Safety Standards Series No. GS-G-1.4, Documentation for Use in Regulating Nuclear Facilities [26].
+A suggested list of records is included in Ref.
+[26].